What the Experts Say About Raising Concrete with Foamadmin2019-05-28T10:55:17-06:00

 Do You Have A Concrete Project We Can Help With?

-The Pros and Cons of Lifting Concrete with Foam vs. Mudjacking
+The Pros and Cons of Polyurethane Concrete Leveling vs. Mudjacking

 WARNING: Sinking or fallen concrete is a common problem in cities such as Denver.
 Two techniques may be used to repair this issue: polyurethane foam concrete raising or traditional mudjacking, which uses a sand slurry to raise concrete and fill any voids.
 The question is, is one superior to the other?

 It may not seem readily apparent which of these two approaches is best, so it helps to learn what objective professionals have to say about it.
 One such professional is James Warner, professional engineer and guest lecturer at the Colorado School of Mines.

 In his textbook, Practical Handbook of Grouting: Soil, Rock, and Structures, he states: